e-vandenberg/codename-bert/README.md

 Where the green words are winning words, the human player may want to provide a hint such as "butterfly" to ensure the guesser can find the winning words.

 ## How It Works
 A siamese neural network passes two inputs to the same network, and then learns to classify the difference between those two outputs.
-It is a way to obtain one-shot classification and determine whether two words are similar or not, even if our classifier hasn't yet been trained on either of them.
-This technique is used in a number of real world applications, and is prominent in facial recognition.
+It is a way to determine whether two words are similar or not, even if our classifier hasn't yet been trained on either of them.
+This technique is used in a number of real world applications, and is especially prominent in areas like facial recognition.

 ![Screen Shot 2022-05-10 at 10 49 18 AM](https://user-images.githubusercontent.com/23105545/167657226-f22c018a-1352-4831-80cf-dfee44a48b12.png)